 And on and on.
 Each skill more difficult to learn than the last.

-As I was learning each of the things on my list, I experienced much pain and horror.
+As I was learning each of the things on my list, I experienced a lot of pain and horror.

 For instance, I used to eat horribly.
 So I would get heavier, I’d get more and more sick, and I wouldn’t have energy for the next day.

-I had to solve these problems along the way towards health.
+I had to solve these problems along the way toward health.
 Is it about food?
 About sleep or exercise?
 How much?
 And so on.

 I had to learn all of these things through experience.

 The same with negotiation.
 I sold a product and maybe I underpriced myself.
 Or maybe I made a bad deal and got screwed over later.

 I had problems.
 Nobody comes down from the sky and knows the answer to these things.

 For each thing I learned I had problems, I solved them, and then I can tell the many ways I solved them.